It was the story that engulfed Ontario.

 Before long, the story of the Greenbelt wasn’t just about tackling the housing crisis and the climate crisis.
 It also became a tale of allegations of corruption, Las Vegas massages — and an RCMP investigation.

-Now, The Narwhal is teaming up with our pals at The Big Story podcast (again) to go behind the scenes of the whole affair with Paydirt, a miniseries hosted by Ontario reporter Emma McIntosh.
+Now, The Narwhal has teamed with our pals at The Big Story podcast (again) to go behind the scenes of the whole affair with Paydirt, a miniseries hosted by Ontario reporter Emma McIntosh.
 The Big Story breaks down complex stories every day, but this one needed a bit more than a single episode.
-So we made three: they’ll come out every Monday for three weeks, starting April 22.
+So we made three — tune in on your podcast app of choice or listen to then all below.

 Episode 1: It’s not easy being green